Anahí: Music career

-In 1993, at the age of 10, she released her debut album, Anahí.
+In 1993, at the age of 10, Anahí released her eponymous debut LP.
+The project is not considered an official album, and no tracks were released as singles.
 She later released a second album, ¿Hoy Es Mañana?, which featured the singles "Corazón de Bombón", "Por Volverte a Ver", and "Descontrolándote".
 She went on to record two additional albums titled Anclado En Mi Corazón and Baby Blue.

 The success of Rebelde launched RBD.
 RBD released nine studio albums, including records in Spanish, Portuguese and English.
 They have sold over 20 million albums worldwide, 17 million digital downloads, and have toured across South America, North America, Central America and Europe.

 In 2006, following the success of RBD, Anahí re-released her solo album, Baby Blue, under the name Una Rebelde en Solitario.
-The following year, a compilation album was released titled, Antes de Ser Rebelde.
+The following year, a compilation album was released, titled Antes de Ser Rebelde.

 On 15 August 2008, RBD released a statement, stating that they had decided to split up.
 They went on one final tour, Gira del Adiós World Tour, which ended in late 2008.
 In November 2008, Anahi and Dulce María collaborated with Tiziano Ferro on a song called "El Regalo Más Grande".

 In April 2009, Anahí launched an official website and Twitter page announcing her first solo album since RBD's split.
 She debuted her first solo single since RBD, "Mi Delirio", at the 2009 Premios Juventud in Miami, Florida.
 It was released for digital download on 18 August 2009.
 Mi Delirio was released on 24 November 2009.
 The album has been certified Gold in Brazil, Anahí becoming the second Mexican artist — after Thalía — who was certified Gold in that country.